Analysis | How long can Republicans keep helping Trump delegitimize the election?

 Still, there are some timelines to be aware of that could make it even harder for Republicans to stick by Trump.

 In the next few days, states still counting ballots are expected to finish.
-That could likely mean Biden wins Arizona and Georgia and gets 306 electoral votes to Trump’s expected 232, literally the inverse of the 2016 election, which Republicans had no trouble agreeing with right away.
+That could mean Biden wins Arizona and Georgia and gets 306 electoral votes to Trump’s expected 232, literally the inverse of the 2016 election, which Republicans had no trouble agreeing with right away.

-In the next few weeks, all states will certify their results, a process done after local election officials carefully canvass them to check for errors, and the state’s top election official signs off on them.
+In the next few weeks, all states will certify their results, a process done after local election officials carefully canvass them to check for errors and the state’s top election official signs off on them.
 That certification is the step in the American electoral process that makes the results official.

 In mid-December, electors will meet and vote on the results.
 Could there be electors who change their vote against which candidate won their state?
 Yes.
-But states can punish them for it, and it would be extraordinary for some 40 electors, which Trump will likely need, to revolt to help him win.
+But states can punish them for it, and it would be extraordinary for some 40 electors, which Trump will probably need, to revolt to help him win.

 Senate Majority Leader Mitch McConnell (R-Ky.) has suggested that this December electoral college vote could be the moment he accepts that Biden won.

 But there’s one more date looming in the minds of Republicans who have not yet publicly accepted the results: The Jan.
-5 Georgia Senate runoffs.
+5 Senate runoffs in Georgia.
 They will determine which party controls the majority in the Senate and thus whether Democrats have a governing majority in Washington next year.

-The Post’s Robert Costa, Paul Kane and Erica Werner report that Senate Republicans are afraid if they cross Trump and admit he lost, it could demoralize and de-motivate Republican voters in Georgia to turn out in great numbers and help them win these races.
+The Post’s Robert Costa, Paul Kane and Erica Werner report that Senate Republicans are afraid that if they cross Trump and admit he lost, it could demoralize and de-motivate Republican voters in Georgia to turn out in great numbers and help them win these races.
 (And Republicans have the edge in these races, since Georgia Republicans got more votes than Democrats in the November elections.)

 Deny a presidential election to try to win two Senate seats.
 It’s a remarkably cynical and arguably dangerous consideration that some Republican leaders appear to be making right now.
 That explains why there are some cracks in the party on how much longer to keep doing this.